minqwq/pixelart-logo/README.md

 > [!Note]
 >
 > If your requested logo are custom/is your personal logo
 > That will be in the "_customlogo" folder
+>
+> Even unreal that will still in the root folder

 # QA